zawwinmyat-bit/Automatic-Speech-Recognition/README.md

-# SU-03T
+#SU-03T

-這是專為micro:bit提供的SU-03T語音辨識積木
+This is the SU-03T speech recognition building block specially provided for micro:bit

 ## License

-* MIT
+*MIT
-* 作者：劉正吉
+* Author: Liu Zhengji
 * author: Liou, Jeng-Jyi
 * https://sites.google.com/jes.mlc.edu.tw/ljj/
 * The package was designed for the module SU-03T ASR to connect micro:bit in makecode.